Revisiting Koehler's experiment of measuring the ratio of the specific heats of air by self-sustained oscillations: Introduction

 In courses using Koehler's experiment, the theoretical introduction typically follows the framework of the original Rüchardt experiment.
 Students are generally informed that the ball's motion approximates harmonic behavior, as described by Eq.(\ref{gamma}).
-However, an issue arises: the supply and leakage of gas indicate that the pressure fluctuations within the container are not solely determined by the adiabatic changes in gas volume.
-The pressure change corresponding to the restoring force is no longer linearly proportional to the displacement of the ball.
-Why do these motions still closely approximate harmonic oscillations and satisfy Eq.(\ref{gamma})?
-In fact, the ball's motion represents a nonlinear, self-sustained oscillation.
-Koehler presented a theoretical explanation for such self-sustained oscillations in another paper \cite{Koehler1950}.
-Assuming the ball's motion to be sinusoidal, he used nonlinear dynamic equations to demonstrate that the pressure fluctuations are also approximately sinusoidal, with the oscillation frequency closely matching the Rüchardt frequency.
-However, this analysis is indirect, with a lengthy and dense derivation, potentially posing challenges to readers given the complexity of the calculations.
+However, the derivation for Eq.(\ref{gamma}) cannot be identically replicated, since the pressure fluctuations are not only the result of the adiabatic changes in the gas volume, but are also due to the incoming gas and to the gas leakage through the hole.
+Koehler presented a theoretical explanation for the ball's self-sustained oscillations in another paper \cite{Koehler1950}.
+Assuming the ball's motion to be sinusoidal, the author used nonlinear dynamical equations to demonstrate that the pressure fluctuations are also approximately sinusoidal, with a frequency closely matching the Rüchardt frequency.
+However, this analysis is indirect and lengthy, and might be challenging to readers.
 To our knowledge, no other studies provide a more accessible theoretical analysis of this issue.
-This might explain why textbooks often mention it briefly, stating, for example, that ``the pressure changes caused by gas supply and leakage are relatively small, so...'' without offering detailed explanations.

 The following sections of this paper will revisit this issue and provide a concise theoretical interpretation of the self-sustained oscillations.
 The paper is organized as follows.
-In section 2, following Koehler's approximation for pressure changes, we explicitly present the dynamic equations.
-In section 3, we dimensionless the model equations and expressed them as 3D piecewise linear differential systems, and analyzed the behavior of the systems near their fixed points in a 2D projection plane.
-In section 4, we qualitatively analyze the properties of periodic solutions of the system from a geometric perspective, demonstrating that the oscillation frequency in Koehler's experiment is nearly equal to the \textit{Rüchardt} frequency.
+In section~II, following Koehler's approximation for pressure changes, we present the dynamical equations governing the ball's motion.
+In section~III, we nondimensionalize the model equations and express them as a three-dimensional piecewise linear differential system.
+The behavior near the fixed points is then analyzed in a two-dimensional projection.
+In section~ IV, we qualitatively analyze the properties of the system's periodic solutions from a geometric perspective, demonstrating that the oscillation frequency in Koehler's experiment is nearly equal to the Rüchardt frequency.